 - Experience section in DevTools Performance panel

 - Search Console’s new Core Web Vitals and Page Experience reports for a summary of how your site performs

 - Web Vitals Chrome Extension for quick access to metrics from the browser

 Start testing, start improving!

-Remember, the update is already rolling out, but you can — and should! — work on your site performance.
+Remember, the update is already out, so you should work on your site performance.
 The tools are there, so you can start testing and improving.
 To start, we have collected five things you can do to improve your Core Web Vitals.
 In addition, you can also hear what Joost and Jono discussed about the page experience updates in one of our webinars.
 Good luck!